wdavid12/ovs_project_research/sflow.md

 `ofproto/ofproto-dpif-upcall.c`.
 `process_upcall` on line 1351 will handle the SFLOW_UPCALL on line 1364 by
 finally calling `dpif_sflow_recieved`.
-*TODO: after `dpif_sflow_recieved` is called, how do we find the right sflow sampler?
-There is a seperate sampler per bridge!*

 ## Notes:
 - I have ignored some details with the sampling action.
 I think some cookie